 Pudendal: 2%; 10 mL each side; total dose: 400 mg

-Lumbar epidural block: Preservative-free: 2% or 3%: 2 to 2.5 mL per segment; usual total volume: 15 to 25 mL; may repeat with doses that are 2 to 6 mL less than initial dose every 40 to 50 minutes.
+Lumbar epidural anesthesia, non-parturient: Preservative-free: 2% or 3%: 2 to 2.5 mL per segment; usual total volume: 15 to 25 mL; may repeat with doses that are 2 to 6 mL less than initial dose every 40 to 50 minutes.

-Infiltration or peripheral nerve block: Administer locally as a single injection or continuously through an indwelling catheter.
+Infiltration or peripheral nerve block: Administer locally as a single injection or continuously through an indwelling catheter (peripheral nerve block).
 Avoid rapid injection.
-Do not use for subarachnoid administration.
 Intravascular injections should be avoided; aspiration should be performed prior to administration; the needle must be repositioned until no return of blood can be elicited by aspiration; however, absence of blood in the syringe does not guarantee that intravascular injection has been avoided.

 Store at 20°C to 25°C (68°F to 77°F) in original container; protect from freezing.
 Protect from light.
-Discard Nesacaine-MPF following single use.
+Discard Clorotekal and Nesacaine-MPF following single use.
 Solution in vials may become discolored with prolonged exposure to light; do not administer discolored solutions.
 Crystals of chloroprocaine may develop when exposed to low temperatures; when the vial is returned to room temperature, the crystals will redissolve with shaking; do not use solutions that contain undissolved matter.
 Do not heat before use; do not autoclave.
 Use immediately after initial puncture of vial or after ampule opening.